Mansfield 103.2 FM: Programming

 Schedules include news on the hour.
 The news is local, national, and international from Sky News, as well as local news bulletins aired from the 103.2 news team based at Samuel Brunts Way every morning at 7am, 8am, 9am and 10am, and each weekday afternoon at 4pm, 5pm and 6pm.

-The main programming consists of a breakfast show (presented by John B Tannen on weekdays, Si Gilmore on Saturdays and Katie Trinder on Sundays), a mid-morning show (presented by Jason Harrison on weekdays and Katie Trinder at weekends), an afternoon show (presented by Ian Watkins on weekdays and Sundays, and Rob Wain on Saturdays), a teatime show from Tuesday to Thursday presented by Marc Steele, and a late night show across the weekend, presented by James Hilton on Fridays and Alex Ross on Saturdays.
+The main programming consists of a breakfast show (presented by John B Tannen on weekdays, Si Gilmore on Saturdays and Katie Trinder on Sundays), a mid-morning show (presented by Jason Harrison on weekdays and Katie Trinder at weekends), an afternoon show (presented by Ian Watkins on weekdays and Sundays, and Rob Wain on Saturdays), a teatime show weekdays presented by Marc Steele, a Friday late night show, presented by James Hilton, and weekend lunchtime shows “The Adam Moss Saturday Show” and “The Major Roast with Paul and Nikki” on Sunday, both 12-2pm.

-Extra programmes include Chequered Flag with Matt Edwards on Monday evenings (during the motorsport season and in place of the teatime show), Deano’s Stag Party on Friday nights (during the football season and in place of the teatime show), Jukebox Giants with Ron Coles on Sunday evenings, a Sunday evening show with Marc “Jonesy” Jones, and the 80s and 90s School Reunions on Friday and Saturday nights respectively, in place of the evening shows on each day.
+Extra programmes include Chequered Flag with Matt Edwards on Monday evenings (during the motorsport season and in place of the teatime show), Jukebox Giants with Ron Coles on Sunday evenings, and the 80s and 90s School Reunions on Friday and Saturday nights respectively, in place of the evening shows on each day.
 When there is no presenter on, the station airs non-stop music programmes.

 When a presenter is off, whilst sometimes the shows are aired as non-stop music, most of the time the shows is covered by another presenter.
-The main cover presenters are Aaron Outram, and regular presenter Katie Trinder.
+The main cover presenters are Aaron Outram, and regular Katie Trinder.
 Occasionally, shows are also covered by regular presenters John B Tannen, Jason Harrison and James Hilton.